sarabveer/calendrica-js/README.md

 ### Tests

 The dataset used in the tests is taken from "Appendix C - Sample Data" of the *Calendrical Calculations: The Ultimate Edition* book.
-These tests are meant to show correct implementation of the functions from the book, they not necessarily represent historical reality.
+These tests are meant to show correct implementation of the functions from the book, they do not necessarily represent historical reality.

 ## Resources